 The boreal woodland caribou is a species of reindeer that lives in the northern regions of North America.
-There are five herds living in British Columbia with a total number under 750.
+Five herds reside in British Columbia, with a total number under 750.

 The boreal woodland caribou is the largest caribou subspecies measuring from 1 to 1.2 m at the shoulder and weighing from 110 to 210 kg.
 Their color changes throughout the year from dark brown in summer to grayish-brown in winter.

 Caribou are herbivores eating leaves, grasses, lichens, and mosses.
 They find these in the boreal forests, which they call home.
-The caribou is important to Canadians and can be seen depicted on the back of the quarter.
+The caribou is important to Canadians and is located on the back of the Canadian 25c coin.

-The brown bear is one of the largest land mammals that live in British Columbia.
+The brown bear is one of the largest land mammals in British Columbia.
 The brown bear is also known as the grizzly bear.
-There are thought to be up to 20,000 brown bears living in British Columbia, half of the countrys population.
+There are thought to be up to 20,000 brown bears living in British Columbia, half of the country’s population.

-Brown bears live throughout British Columbia and in many habitats, including forests and woodland and can be found at elevations from sea-level to 1,800 meters.
-A healthy brown bear in the wild can live from twenty to thirty five years.
+Brown bears live throughout British Columbia and in many habitats, including forests and woodland, and can be found at elevations from sea level to 1,800 meters.
+A healthy brown bear can live from twenty to thirty-five years in the wild.

-Their color ranges from light to dark brown with silver grizzled tips, from which they get the nickname.
+Their color ranges from light to dark brown with grizzled silver tips, from which they get the nickname.
 They are the largest bear in British Columbia and measure from 1.4 to 2.8 m and weigh up to 217 kg depending on the year.
-Brown bears bulk up considerably for the cold winter, sometimes by up to 40%.
+Brown bears bulk up considerably for the cold winter, sometimes by 40%.